 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.

-Have you heard about the new updated Medela Freestyle and do you want to compare it to Spectra S1’s?
+Have you heard about the updated Medela Freestyle and do you want to compare it to Spectra S1?
+They are both spectacular breast pumps and if you’re a new mom, it maybe quite a struggle to choose between them.

-What’s The Difference Between Medela Freestyle vs Spectra S1?
+What’s The Difference Between Medela vs Spectra Breast Pump?

 The Medela Freestyle Flex is so much lighter, weighing less than 1 pound compared to Spectra S1’s 3 pounds.

-That’s quite a difference there which is quite helpful for compact and lightweight carrying, especially if you’re going to the office or on a trip.
+It’s compact and lightweight, which is helpful especially if you’re going to the office or on a trip.

 Medela Freestyle Set includes: